CUCyber/class/2810-19-fall/8-intro-linux-commandline.md

   - `echo $PATH`

 ## Navigating the Filesystem

-cd - Change directory
+* cd - Change directory
-ls - List directory
+* ls - List directory
-less - View a file
+* less - View a file
-nano - Edit a file
+* nano - Edit a file
+* pwd - Get the current directory
+* find - Search for a file

 ## Arguments